40 Things to Do in the Black Hills: The Ultimate Summer Guide

 11. Have a Beach Day at Center Lake in Custer State Park

-Whether you are camping or just headed for a day at the beach, be sure to check out Center Lake in Custer State Park.
+Whether you are camping or just headed to the beach for a day, be sure to check out Center Lake in Custer State Park.
 It has a beautiful and quiet beach.

 12. Hit the Beach at Stockade Lake in Custer State Park

 Stockage Lake in Custer State Park is another great lake to spend the afternoon.
 Enjoy lake activities such as boating, stand up paddle boarding, fishing, or kayaking.
 There is also a campground.
 Enjoy this mountain lake close to Custer by the main west entrance to Custer State Park.
 Stockade Lake is right off the highway, easy to see, and easy to access.

 13. Swim and Discover Sylvan Lake in Custer State Park